 I remember when I broke my site with caching plugins and thought I had ruined all my hard work.

-You can repair your site (guilty of using this often…oops), improve site speed, change your domain URL (it happens sometimes and you have to change this correctly!), move to a new host, make your site secure (HTTPS) and do ongoing support plans (their most popular service) as well as many other services that are ESSENTIAL.
+You can repair your site improve site speed, change your domain URL (it happens sometimes and you have to change this correctly!), move to a new host, make your site secure (HTTPS) and do ongoing support plans (their most popular service) as well as many other services that are ESSENTIAL.

-In fact, you can’t even get into ad networks like Adsense without them.
+In fact, if you’re a blogger (several of you are seeking advice on my blog), you can’t even get into ad networks like AdSense without them.

 All my policies are from Terms Feed, and I like that I can go back and edit them, redownload and update my site easily in their portal, and for free.